Thopic/Igonometree/README.md

 ## Overview

-Antibody sequences are relatively short, highly similar, and exist in large clonal families.
-Standard likelihood-based phylogenetic methods are ill-suited for this setting (slow +overfit).
+Antibody sequences are relatively short, highly similar, and can sometimes form extremely large clonal families.
+Standard likelihood-based phylogenetic methods are ill-suited for large families (slow + overfit).
 Igonometree uses a pragmatic approach:

 * Subsample representative sequences from each clonal lineage.
 * Infer a tree on this subset.